 When the female FGD participants were asked what would happen if a woman decided to sell crops to contribute to the household income, the women said that their husbands would physically abuse them.
 One said this:

 If it happens that a woman decides to sell some crops for supporting family needs, their husbands beat them. . . .
-Men can even leave their home once a woman had sold some crops without his permission.
+Men can even leave their homes once a woman had sold some crops without his permission.

 Adherence to ART